-- 1. PRIVACY OF SURROUNDING PROPERTIES was adversely affected since the property was clear cut and the access to and through the property became easier.
-Immediately we noticed increased people traffic over privately and strata-owned land.
-That hasn't changed, and trespassing over the property is still used as a short cut from Garibaldi Way to Whistler Creek and the other way around.
+- 1. PRIVACY OF SURROUNDING PROPERTIES was adversely affected since the property was clear cut.
+The access to and through the Aspen Ridge property became easier despite and inspite of assurances from the Developer that it would not.
+Immediately Aspen Ridge residents noticed increased people traffic over our privately and strata-owned land.
+That hasn't changed, will not change and exacerbated trespassing over the Aspen Ridge property is still used as a short cut from Garibaldi Way to Whistler Creek and vice versa.
 Aspen Drive is a private road and it should be used exclusively by strata owners and their visitors.
-The road is also looked after and maintained only by Aspen Ridge strata owners.
-The general public must not be encouraged to use it regularly.
+The Aspen Drive roadway is maintained, 100% paid for and looked after by Aspen Ridge strata owners.
+The general public must not be encouraged to use it regularly as a defacto feature of their new development.
 No Aspen Ridge strata owners are happy with the increased people traffic for purpose of shorter or more convenient access, dog walking or biking.
 The future owners of the 2077 Garibaldi Way will be in exactly the same position and will not like trespassing to occur on their private or common areas.
-We are expecting commitment from the developer for construction of the barrier to curtail any trespassing. - 2.
-THE GREEN BUFFER ZONE on the property lines is increasingly disappearing.
+We are expecting commitment from the developer for construction and establishment of the natural tree shrubbery Green Buffer zone as a barrier to curtail any trespassing to the private property of Aspen Ridge. - 2.
+THE GREEN BUFFER ZONE on the property lines bordering Aspen Ridge is increasingly disappearing.
 Trees that were left on the edges of the subject property are dying and will have to be replaced in order to have any significant green buffer as noted and promised numerous times by the developer.
 Just recently, there were a number of trees removed as they were leaning toward homes on Aspen Drive and also on the east side toward town homes on Garibaldi Way.
-None of the removed trees was replaced.
+None of the removed trees have been replaced.
 Looking at proposed plans there will be even more trees removed where additional parking is proposed.
 We clearly need the developer's commitment to create a substantial green buffer between the neighbouring properties and not just on the highway side.
 Appendix D - Administrative report to council, May 5, 2020: